 The only reason we know John Rainwater married Mary Fussell is that his father-in-law, Thomas Fussell, mentioned his daughter by her married name in his will.
 As is often the case with these old documents, the handwriting is not wonderful, and the county name is difficult to read.
 Someone’s misreading of this county name has started the tradition that the Fussell family lived in Cartee or Cartec County, North Carolina.
 One problem – there is no such place and never was.
 Thomas Fussell’s will was recorded in Bertie County.

 A good many individuals claim descent from John’s son William, as opposed to John’s brother William.
-The difficulty in making this stick is a 1769 court record in which John declares that his son William is an idiot (that is, mentally retarded) and requests an exemption for him from paying taxes and the other duties that would have been required of an adult male.
-If William was retarded there is very little chance that he would have married.
+The difficulty in making this stick is a 1769 court record in which John declares that his son William is an idiot (that is, mentally disabled) and requests an exemption for him from paying taxes and the other duties that would have been required of an adult male.
+If William was mentally disabled, there is very little chance that he would have married.
 It has only been in recent times that mentally handicapped individuals have been permitted to marry.
-In fact, Helen Keller’s biographer (see Dorothy Herrmann’s Helen Keller: A Life) notes that the social norms of earlier times did not even permit marginally physically handicapped individuals to marry.
-Despite the rosy portrait in the TV series, Little House on the Prairie, the blind Mary Ingalls did not marry and have children (see Donald Zochert’s 1976 biography Laura).
-In the early decades of the 20th century, the retarded were routinely sterilized.
+The social norms of earlier times did not even permit marginally physically handicapped individuals to marry.
 While there were doubtless exceptions, it’s not safe to assume this is one of them.
-John Rainwater’s will makes special provisions for the care of his retarded son by Mary Fussel Rainwater, John’s widow and William’s mother.
+John Rainwater’s will makes special provisions for the care of William by Mary Fussel Rainwater, John’s widow and William’s mother.
 This is not indicitive of an individual expected to marry.
 Thus, our interpretation is that records contemporary with John that refer to William Rainwater and his wife, Ann, identify John’s brother not son.

 Traditionally, the wife of William Rainwater is given as Ann Gilliam.
 In fact, there is a land record that gives her name as Ann, but no documentary evidence to support Gilliam.
 This Halifax county deed abstract reads: “William Rainwater and his wife Ann of Edge Co. to Nathaniel Merritt of Edge Co., Apr 1751.”